alsoc/fmdt/README.md

   - `meteor-detect`: meteors detection chain.
   - `meteor-visu`: visualization of the detected meteors.
   - `meteor-check`: validation of the detected meteors with the field truth.
-  - `meteor-maxred`: accumulator of grayscale on a video.
+  - `meteor-maxred`: max reduction of grayscale pixels on a video.

 The next sub-sections describe *how to use* the generated executables.